grantj-re3/HandyIctDoco/linux-hardware-compatibility/Dell-Inspiron-15-3520/README.md

 - Boot Configuration > Secure Boot > Enable Secure Boot: Off

-Aside: I originally disabled the following 3 BIOS settings for the MX Linux install, but did not keep a record of reference which recommended it.
-After the Linux install I enabled them again.
+Aside: I originally disabled the following 3 BIOS settings for the MX Linux install, but did not keep a record of the reference which recommended it.
+I suspect these changes were not needed, so after the Linux install I enabled them again as follows:

 - Security > TPM 2.0 Security > Attestation Enable: On
 - Security > TPM 2.0 Security > Key Storage Enable: On